-• Set RMS file extend parameters-In Version 4.0, the VAX RMS file extend default has been reduced from 80 to 0 blocks.
+- Set RMS File Extend Parameters-In Version 4.0, the VAX RMS file extend default was reduced from 80 to 0 blocks.
 Because files extend in increments of twice the multiblock count (default 16), system defaults now provide file extension of only 32 blocks.
 Thus, when files are created or extended, increased I/O may slow performance.
 The problem can be overcome by specifying larger values for SYSGEN file extend parameters or by setting the SYSGEN parameter RMS_EXTEND_SIZE=80.
-(See the VAX/VMS System Generation Utility Reference Manual.)

-- Relink images-Beginning with VAX/VMS Version 4.0, the Run-Time Library (VMSRTL) is separated into five smaller libraries.
-Running images linked under previous versions of VAX/VMS will therefore incur the image activation costs of mapping all five libraries, even if only one is needed.
-You may improve performance by relinking pre-Version 4.0 images that reference Run-Time Library routines, so that only the required libraries are mapped and activated. - Install frequently used images-When an image is accessed concurrently by more than one process on a routine basis, install the image with the Install Utility, specifying the /OPEN, /SHARED, and /HEADER_RESIDENT qualifiers.
-You will thereby ensure that all processes use the same physical copy of the image, and that the image will be activated in the most efficient way. - Generally, an image takes about two additional physical pages when installed /OPEN/HEADER_RESIDENT/SHARED.
-The utility's LIST/FULL command shows the highest number of concurrent accesses to an image installed with the /SHARED qualifier.
+(See the VMS System Generation Utility Manual.) - Relink Images-Beginning with VMS Version 4.0, the run-time library (VMSRTL) is separated into five smaller libraries.
+Running images linked under previous versions of the VMS operating system will therefore incur the image activation costs of mapping all five libraries, even if only one is needed.
+You may improve performance by relinking pre-Version 4.0 images that reference run-time library routines, so that only the required libraries are mapped and activated. - Install frequently used images-When an image is accessed concurrently by more than one process on a routine basis, install the image with the Install Utility, specifying the /OPEN, /SHARED, and /HEADER_RESIDENT qualifiers.
+You will thereby ensure that all processes use the same physical copy of the image, and that the image will be activated in the most efficient way.

+Generally, an image takes about two additional physical pages when installed /OPEN/HEADER_RESIDENT/SHARED.
+The utility's LIST /FULL command shows the highest number of concurrent accesses to an image installed with the /SHARED qualifier.
 This information can help you decide if installing an image is worth the space.
-For more information on the Install Utility, refer to the VAX/VMS Install Utility Reference Manual. - Reduce system disk I/O-You can move frequently accessed files off the system disk and use logical names or, where necessary, other pointers to access them.
-For example: - SYSUAF.DAT (SYSUAF is the logical name) - RIGHTSLIST.DAT (RIGHTSLIST is the logical name) - VMSMAIL.DAT (VMSMAIL is the logical name) - NETUAF.DAT (NETUAF is the logical name) - JBCSYSQUE.DAT (File specification in the START/QUEUE /MANAGER command is the logical name) - ERRFMT log files (SYS\$ERRORLOG is the logical name) - MONITOR log files (SYS\$MONITOR is the logical name) - Default DECnet account (DECNET record in SYSUAF file)
+For more information on the Install Utility, refer to the VMS Install Utility Manual.

+- Reduce System Disk I/O-You can move frequently accessed files off the system disk and use logical names or, where necessary, other pointers to access them.
+For example: - SYSUAF.DAT (SYSUAF is the logical name) - RIGHTSLIST.DAT (RIGHTSLIST is the logical name) - VMSMAIL.DAT (VMSMAIL is the logical name) - NETUAF.DAT (NETUAF is the logical name) - JBCSYSQUE.DAT (File specification parameter for the START /QUEUE/MANAGER command) - ERRFMT log files (SYS\$ERRORLOG is the logical name) - MONITOR log files (SYS\$MONITOR is the logical name) - Default DECnet account (DECNET record in SYSUAF file)